Office of Student Returns

 - Falsification of Documents: Falsification of any part of your return application will result in you being referred to the Office of Student Conduct for official disciplinary inquiry and denied readmission for the requested term.

-- Interview: At the discretion of the Director of the Office of Student Returns or any member of the review committee, an interview session may be required of the candidate before rendering a readmission decision.
+- Interview: Any member of the review committee may request an interview session prior to the committee rendering a readmission decision.

 - International students: Contact Duke Visa Services as soon as you determine that you will apply to return to Duke.
 They can inform you of visa matters should you be permitted to return.
 Duke Visa Services can be contacted at email@example.com or email firstname.lastname@example.org.